Bolero Project: Band members

-His forceful lines, impeccable articulation, assured sense of swing and sensitive support have made Scott Colley the bassist of choice for such jazz legends as Jim Hall, Andrew Hill and Herbie Hancock.
-Colley's remarkably empathetic skills, strong melodic penchant and improvisational daring have also served him well in groups led by colleagues Chris Potter, Greg Osby, David Binney and Adam Rogers.
+A jazz bassist known for both his technical abilities as well as his feel for challenging pieces, Scott Colley played with jazz legends such as Jim Hall, Andrew Hill and Herbie Hancock.
+His empathetic skills, strong melodic penchant and improvisational prowess have also served him well, appearing in various projects with Chris Potter, Greg Osby, David Binney and Adam Rogers.